 All of this information can help you customize your content and messaging in your next campaign.

 Have a Chat With Your Product Team

 The precision and effort invested in Account Based Selling will provide you with tons of valuable information about your client industry’s wishes and needs.

-Being so well informed will bring benefits in the form of insight as to what you should improve or implement in your service or product.
+Being so well informed will bring insight as to what you should improve or implement in your service or product.

-Knowing what kind of added value or offer your customers would appreciate will be valuable information for your Product Team and a sure way to ensure better sales, not only with existing clients, but with future ones as well.
+Your product team will find valuable knowing what kind of added value or offer your customers appreciate and a way to ensure more deals, not only with existing clients but with future ones as well.